finos/FDC3/docs/context/ref/ChatRoom.md

 ---
-title: Chat Room
+title: ChatRoom
-sidebar_label: Chat Room
+sidebar_label: ChatRoom

 ---

-# Chat Room
+# ChatRoom

 Reference to the chat room which could be used to send a message to the room